of Hendy Car & Van Store customers would recommend us to a friend

 This is a deal where you pay no interest on a loan.

 This is a standard method of calculating how much a loan will cost you over the full period of the loan.
 The APR reflects the total charge for credit.
 This is not the flat rate.

 This is a contract between you and the lender, this could be a motor finance company or a bank for instance.
-They guarantee to give you a loan or a car and you agree to make the required payments at the relevant time.
+They guarantee to give you a loan or a vehicle and you agree to make the required payments at the relevant time.